Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 1. How-To Post

-First up, we have a How-To style post from my other blog, RyRob, titled “Guest Blogging 101: How to Guest Blog Post“.
+First up, a How-To post from my other blog, RyRob, titled “Guest Blogging 101: How to Guest Blog Post“.

-This post has been super effective over the years because it:
+This post has worked over the years because it:

-- Breaks down the guest blogging process into clear, numbered steps.
+- Breaks the guest blogging process into clear, numbered steps.

-- Includes a nifty table of contents for quick navigation.
+- Includes a table of contents for quick navigation.

-- Uses a conversational tone, drawing from my 12 years of blogging experience.
+- Uses a conversational tone backed by 12+ years of blogging experience.

 - Offers free email templates and showcases real examples of successful guest posts.

-- Features digestible formatting with bullet points, bold fonts, and internal/external links.
+- Uses digestible formatting with bullet points, bold fonts, and contextual internal links.

-When you’re writing a how-to post, make sure you clearly teach the reader how to achieve something.
-Go beyond that, with extras like templates, examples, and links to help them get incredible results.
+When you’re writing a how-to post, clearly teach the reader how to achieve something specific.
+Go beyond the basics with extras like downloadable templates, screenshots, and real-world examples to help readers actually finish the thing you’re teaching.

 2. Mistakes to Avoid Post

-Another great example is “7 AI Content Creation Mistakes to Avoid” here on the RightBlogger blog.
-This post works well (and ranks #1 in Google search for “AI blogging mistakes”) because it:
+“7 AI Content Creation Mistakes to Avoid” on the RightBlogger blog ranks #1 in Google for “AI blogging mistakes” because it:

-- Educates the audience on a subject that the author (me!) is an expert in.
+- Educates the audience on a subject the author is an expert in.

 - Shares personal insights and hard-earned experiences.

-- Includes a high-quality video for those who prefer visual content.
+- Includes a high-quality video for visual learners.

-Writing a “mistakes to avoid” post can be a lot of fun, and it also gives you a chance to speak out against the things that drive you crazy in your niche.
+Writing a “mistakes to avoid” post can be a lot of fun, and it gives you a chance to speak out against the things that drive you crazy in your niche.
+Just make sure every mistake you list has a real fix attached.
+Naming a mistake without a solution reads as venting.

 3. “What Is” or “What Are” Post

 On the Clearscope blog, “What are Topic Clusters?
 Do You Need Them?” stands out.
-It explains a complex SEO topic in a clear and comprehensive way, using visuals such as:
+It explains a complex SEO topic using:

 - Diagrams